nicoleump/ga-dsiplus/roadmap/Blogging.md

 **To stand out on Medium:**
 * Write for a 6th-grade reading level
-* Use power words mixed with sentence case styling to make the title unique and memorable.
+* Use power words mixed with sentence case styling to make the title unique and memorable
 * Write sentences that are concise and average 12–15 words
-* Keep time to read around 6 to 7 minutes.
+* Keep time to read around 6 to 7 minutes
-* Never publish on Monday but instead shoot for Tuesdays or Saturdays.
+* Never publish on Monday but instead shoot for Tuesdays or Saturdays
-* Use a simple call to action to end all your articles for the most recommends.
+* Use a simple call to action to end all your articles for the most recommends
-* Plan to post at least one blog every other week when job searching.
+* Plan to post at least one blog every other week when job searching
-* For every blog you post on Medium, copy it to LinkedIn (Double your exposure!)
+* For every blog you post on Medium, also share it on LinkedIn (Double your exposure!)

 **For every project, write a blog post!**
 When writing about your project, here are some questions to keep in mind.
 In fact, you might even have these as individual sections.
 There are 20 main things to cover: